Celluloid Heroes Part I: The Power of Love

 https://podcasts.apple.com/us/podcast/i-read-movies-podcast/id1276623435

-And, for more information on Novelizations, including a massive, comprehensive index of pretty much every one ever written, https://www.movienovelizations.com/ has your back covered.
+And, for more on Novelizations, including a massive, comprehensive index of pretty much every one ever written, https://www.movienovelizations.com/ has your back covered.